General Documentation Guidelines

-UCLA generally requires that submitted documentation be within three years old, but will utilize common sense and discretion in accepting older documentation of conditions that are permanent or non-varying.
-For conditions that are likely to change in presentation, severity, and functional limitations over time (i.e. psychological disabilities, TBI, etc.), documentation no older than one year is typically required.
+UCLA generally requires that submitted documentation be within 3-5 years, but will utilize common sense and discretion in accepting older documentation of conditions that are permanent or non-varying.
+For conditions that are likely to change in presentation, severity, and functional limitations over time (i.e. psychological disabilities, TBI, etc.), documentation no older than 1 year is typically required.
 The University, therefore, reserves the right to request additional information in order to determine eligibility

 Comprehensive documentation should:

 - State the specific disability, as diagnosed, and when appropriate, should relate the disability to the applicable professional standards, for example, DSM-IV-TR.

 - Provide relevant educational, developmental, and medical history.

 - Describe the comprehensive testing and techniques used to arrive at the diagnosis.
 Include test results with subtest scores (standard or scaled scores) for all tests.